Tongue Restraint.

 Why?
 That's always the next question.
 I think because people are surprised.
 It's a film which is admired I think but it's from a genre which generally isn't thanks to it being thoroughly devalued by one too many Katherine Heigl or Jennifer Lopez vehicles and a general sense of making them all in the "chick flick" subgenre when for decades they were actually perceived to be enjoyed by men and women thanks to a more balanced approach to the gender portrayal within.
 Perhaps if they already know me a little bit, on that basis they might expect me to say either something falling out of the art house or science fiction.
 But I love them both equally so what would be the point.
 Which isn't to say I didn't spend about six months saying Inception.
 That was hilarious.

 When Harry Met Sally is very funny.
 Which it is.
-As Hadley Freeman notices in her book about 80s films, pretty much every line is quotable and I do still at length.
+Pretty much every line is quotable and I do still at length.
 "You made a woman meow?"
 "Baby Fish Mouth."
 "Fur zee vest ov zee dey vee jall tuk lyke ziss."
 "On the side."
 "Married..."
 "There are two kinds of women: high maintenance and low maintenance."
 "Sheldon?"
 But some lines are simply philosophical.
 "You're right, you're right, I know you're right," are words to live by not least because it reminds you that sometimes you might be wrong and you need someone to remind you.
-"Everybody thinks they have good taste and a sense of humor but they couldn't possibly all have good taste."
+"Everybody thinks they have good taste and a sense of humour but they couldn't possibly all have good taste."
 "No one has ever quoted me back to me before."

 Arguably it's Nora Ephron's greatest script, though she collaborated somewhat with all the main participants, director Rob Reiner, Billy Crystal and Meg Ryan.
 Its key feature is that it doesn't have some high concept thing like even her later scripts and pretty much every romantic comedy since, other than that they meet each other over a number of years.
 The "impediment" which stops them from entering the relationship isn't time-travel, or being geographically separated or a number of dresses, it's that they're afraid that falling in love will ruin their friendship.
 We don't have enough of these kinds of films any more, at least outside of television movies and even then they tend to be beset by tragedy.